Skip to content

 Width of the terminal when no terminal window is available, e.g. in one-shot running mode.

-This parameter could be also configured by setting DQO_CLI_TERMINAL_WIDTH environment variable.
+This parameter can also be configured by setting the DQO_CLI_TERMINAL_WIDTH environment variable.

 --dqo.cloud.api-key

-DQO cloud api key.
-Log in to https://cloud.dqo.ai/ to get the key.
+DQOps Cloud api key.
+Log in to https://cloud.dqops.com/ to get the key.

-This parameter could be also configured by setting DQO_CLOUD_API_KEY environment variable.
+This parameter can also be configured by setting the DQO_CLOUD_API_KEY environment variable.

 --dqo.cloud.parallel-file-downloads

-The number of files that are downloaded from DQO Cloud in parallel using HTTP/2 multiplexing.
+The number of files that are downloaded from DQOps Cloud in parallel using HTTP/2 multiplexing.

-This parameter could be also configured by setting DQO_CLOUD_PARALLEL_FILE_DOWNLOADS environment variable.
+This parameter can also be configured by setting the DQO_CLOUD_PARALLEL_FILE_DOWNLOADS environment variable.

 --dqo.cloud.parallel-file-uploads

-The number of files that are uploaded to DQO Cloud in parallel using HTTP/2 multiplexing.
+The number of files that are uploaded to DQOps Cloud in parallel using HTTP/2 multiplexing.

-This parameter could be also configured by setting DQO_CLOUD_PARALLEL_FILE_UPLOADS environment variable.
+This parameter can also be configured by setting the DQO_CLOUD_PARALLEL_FILE_UPLOADS environment variable.

 --dqo.core.lock-wait-timeout-seconds